alisdair/maximum/src/building-team-time-zone-deployment-release-retrospective/index.md

 I learned a lot about the internals of Ember Data adapters and serializers, and how simple-auth and torii work.
 Both of these things are likely to be useful in my day job at some point.
 I also finally used flexbox in a real application, so I'm almost up to date with CSS from 2012 now.

 This is also the first Node.js-backed application I've built.
-While the back-end is super trivial, I had to pick up a lot of small things about how express.js worked, and also learned how to deploy Node apps.
+While the back-end is super simple, I had to pick up a lot of small things about how express.js worked, and also learned how to deploy Node apps.
 This directly led to me building a few Node modules recently.

 I've also enjoyed writing this series of retrospective articles.
 It's been fun to braindump the process, and hopefully someone will find something useful from Googling later.